ShawnZhong/CS744/a1p3/README.md

 ```

 # Assumptions
-The machine should have Python 2.7 (with pyspark), Hadoop, and Spark installed.
+- The machine should have Python 2.7 (with pyspark), Hadoop, and Spark installed.
+- The dataset used for this algorithm is as specified in PageRank.py